SkylineCommunications/dataminer-docs/connector-help/connector_help/UPC Nederland VOD Schedule Importer.md

 ## Creation

-The **UPC Nederland VOD Schedule Importer**is a **Virtual** driver.
+The **UPC Nederland VOD Schedule Importer** is a **Virtual** driver.

 First the **XML** and **CSV** mapping have to be defined.

 To configure a new **XML** mapping on the **Mappings page** set the parameter **XML Mapping Command** to

-\#addAsset TitleTagAsset Movie IDTagAsset Title IDTagProvider IDTagMovie FileTagMovie LengthTagFormatTagCategoriesTagStart DateTagEnd DateTagLicense Start TagLicense End TagActionTag
+\#addAsset Title TagAsset Movie ID TagAsset Title ID TagProvider ID TagMovie File TagMovie Length TagFormat TagCategories TagStart Date TagEnd Date TagLicense Start TagLicense End TagAction Tag

 To configure a new **CSV** mapping on the **Mappings page** set the parameter **CSV Mapping Command** to